Freezing Pumpkin Pie to Beat the Holiday Rush

 Simmer pot ingredients make wonderful hostesses gifts, gifts for a teacher, friend, or neighbor, and lovely party favors for guests, too.
 They are cost effective and everyone can use it.
 To gift, start with dried ingredients.
 Simply add the chosen ingredients to a clear treat bag or Mason jar, tie with a bow, add a gift tag and you’re ready to give a little a bit of the holidays to that special someone.

 There’s nothing like the smells of the holiday to create a warm and welcoming home.
-With a simmer pot ingredient gift, you can give beautiful gifts that will help friends and family deck their halls, too.
+Simmer pots bring that kind of ambiance.
+A simmer pot ingredient gift will bring that same ambiance to friends and family.

 Marlene Geiger